-inner of the BBC Best Newcomer of the Year award, Mei Yi Foo dazzled critics and audiences at the prestigious BBC Music Magazine Awards 2013 with her ‘liberating’ and ‘virtuoso display’ (The Times).
-Her ‘distinct character as a player’ (The Independent) combined with her ‘personal, intelligent and unique interpretation’ (La Opinion Granada) continue to captivate audiences across Europe, the Americas, and Asia, at venues such as the Royal Festival Hall, Finlandia Hall, Wigmore Hall, Athens Megaron and Salle Gaveau.
-Since winning the Maria Callas Grand Prix’08 in Athens, Mei Yi has been hailed ‘a pianist to watch’ by BBC Radio 3 and ‘Rising Star’ by International Piano; according to a recent review on The Arts Desk, David Nice writes, ‘her genius is now unquestionable’.
+inner of the BBC Best Newcomer of the Year award, Mei Yi Foo dazzled critics and audiences at the BBC Music Magazine Awards 2013 with her ‘liberating’ and ‘virtuoso display’ (The Times).
+In her recent debut at the Lucerne Festival 2014 she championed a programme of contemporary music that ‘glittered and sizzled’ (SRF Radio 2), proving her ‘courageous individualism’ as an ‘exceptional pianist’ who possesses the agility to ease flawlessly from ‘fireworks of temperament’ to ‘sweet seduction’ (Neue Luzerner Zeitung).
+Since winning the Maria Callas Grand Prix’08 in Athens, Mei Yi has transformed from ‘a pianist to watch’ (BBC Radio 3) to a ‘rising star’ (International Piano Magazine), and according to a recent review on The Arts Desk, David Nice writes, ‘her genius is now unquestionable’.

-Mei Yi worked alongside conductors such as Christian Arming, Darrell Ang, Matthias Bamert, Martyn Brabbins, Claus Peter Flor, János Fürst, Kirill Karabits, John Storgårds and Christopher Warren-Green; with the BBC Concert Orchestra, Bretagne Symphony Orchestra, Fort Worth Symphony, Helsinki Philharmonic and the London Chamber Orchestra.
+Mei Yi’s performances continue to captivate audiences worldwide, at venues such as the Royal Festival Hall, Finlandia Hall, Wigmore Hall, Athens Megaron, Verona Filharmonica and Salle Gaveau.
+Working alongside conductors such as Christian Arming, Darrell Ang, Matthias Bamert, Martyn Brabbins, Claus Peter Flor, János Fürst, Kirill Karabits, John Storgårds and Christopher Warren-Green, she has appeared with the BBC Concert Orchestra, Bretagne Symphony Orchestra, Fort Worth Symphony, Helsinki Philharmonic and London Chamber Orchestra.
 Her avid rapport with musicians also brings her to direct orchestras such as the Malaysian Philharmonic and the Russian Virtuosi.